tajsharma/leetCoding/README.md

 # leetCoding
-Collection of solved or unsolved(for now) leetCode questions, data structures and algorithms xD
+Collection of solved or unsolved(for now) leetCode questions, data structures and algorithms \
+in Python and JavaScript